A Vertical Profiler May Be Right For You and Your Water Quality Needs

 Is there data visualization software available for the Profiler?

-Yes.
-Our sister company HYPACK has created a package that allows you to graphically see your data in both linear and gradient displays.
-You can also navigate through the data by depth with a simple click.
-You can also embed code on a website to display the data.
+Yes, HYPACK - A Xylem Brand, has created a software package called ViPer that allows you to graphically see your data in both linear and gradient displays.
+You can also easily sort your data by depth and embed code on a website to display the data.
 The website will update in real-time.

 Additional Blog Posts of Interest: